mlmargotto/DecSecOpsTools/docs/_posts/2010-10-05-separation-of-duties-in-scrum-software-development.md

 Only after you have the code deployment nailed on the QA server is it ready to be deployed into production (Ideally by a third person/team).

-If you are doing SCRUM, a 'must read' book is <em>Agile Testing</em> by Crispin & Gregory.
+If you are doing SCRUM, a 'must read' book is _Agile Testing_ by Crispin & Gregory.
 Among other things, the book introduces "Agile Testing Quadrants" and talks about the various tests and which team member should be doing them.

 ## Question:

-<em>Code promotion from Dev to QA - I agree, code promotion needs to be
+_Code promotion from Dev to QA - I agree, code promotion needs to be controlled.
-controlled.
 We can try to put some process in place to restrict code promotion to QA only.
-May not be easy though if developers are also to QA (testing often require write access), but should be possible.</em>
+May not be easy though if developers are also to QA (testing often require write access), but should be possible._

-<em>What are your thoughts on developers to perform integration testing?
-Any
-concern that it violates the segregation of duties principle?
-The same person, who developed new code, will be testing the code?</em>
+_What are your thoughts on developers to perform integration testing?
+Any concern that it violates the segregation of duties principle?
+The same person, who developed new code, will be testing the code?_

 ## Ken Hartman: